akane0915/went-to-bali-mwahaha/README.md

 # _The Most Amazing E-Commerce Site_

-#### _This is a Ruby on Rails E-Commerce Application that includes login functionality, a shopping cart, and the Stripe Gem.
+#### _This is a Ruby on Rails E-Commerce Application that includes login functionality, a shopping cart, and Stripe.
 July 14, 2017_

 #### By _**Asia Kane**_